 Back in 2009, Angry Birds took the world by storm.
 It starred a vengeful clan of birds who got angry at some green pigs for stealing their eggs.
 The game utilized slingshot physics that were revolutionary at the time, and it was a blast to watch the structures collapse.

 There’s been an Angry Birds game every year since the original release, including some spin-off titles.
 But after almost a decade, it’s time for something new.

-While you have a ton of options for mobile gaming entertainment, it can be hard to find something great.
+While you have a ton of options for mobile gaming entertainment, including games that require no Wi-Fi, it can be hard to find something great.
 We’ve handpicked a few fantastic and mostly free games that you should try if you’re an Angry Birds or casual game fan seeking a change.

 In search of a quick-fix game that you can pick up and play and put down just as fast?
 Then Dune! could be a good match for you.

 Dune! is an infinite arcade game that’s all about smooth sailings and landings.
 The goal is to get the ball as far as you can while also staying above the line to score points.
 The higher you go above the line, the more points you earn.

 However, what goes up must come down.
 The higher you go, the harder the landing becomes, especially if you go “over the moon.”
 You’ll want to time your landings so that they’re even and end up on downward slopes, which helps the ball gain momentum.
 If you’re skilled enough to land consecutive smooth landings, then you activate a combo and the scenery changes slightly.

 The one-touch controls in Dune! are also incredibly easy to pick up.
 To get the ball going, just touch and hold the screen.
 When you need to get some air, just release the screen.
 Once you’re hanging in the air, touch and hold again to dive.